keithasaurus/koda-validate/README.md

 )

-# the fields are valid but the object as a whole is not.
+# The fields are valid but the object as a whole is not.
 assert employee_validator(
     {
         "title": "Assistant Regional Manager",